2023's Digital Marketing Trends Update

-While many will be relieved to see the end of 2021 and a return to normalcy on the horizon, we still have a long way to go.
+While many were relieved to see the end of 2021 and a return to normalcy on the horizon, there is still a long way to go.
 The full economic effects of the pandemic are still likely to play out over decades and in diverse ways.
-This will have repercussions for digital marketing, with the pandemic-induced lock downs affecting online behaviors and igniting all new trends – including voice search, the accelerated expansion of eCommerce, and the expanding metaverse for digital connection.
+This will have repercussions for digital marketing, with the pandemic-induced lockdowns affecting online behaviours and igniting all new trends.
+These trends include voice search, the accelerated expansion of eCommerce and the expanding metaverse for digital connection.

-As the fall season approaches, marketing departments throughout the UK are gearing up for a prosperous 2022.
+Marketing departments throughout the UK geared up for a prosperous 2022.
 With this in mind, here are 5 digital marketing trends that your team should incorporate:

-Artificial intelligence is already being used in marketing by companies in fields such as retail, banking, and healthcare.
+Improvements in artificial intelligence are already being used in marketing by companies in fields such as retail, banking and healthcare.
 While AI is most commonly used in marketing automation to automate basic tasks like reporting on website traffic and recommending keywords that can improve a company’s organic search results, marketers are also looking into AI applications that can predict what customers will buy in the future based on their previous purchases and browsing history.

-Snapchat was the first startup to pioneer the “Stories” concept.
-Then came Instagram and Facebook, and then came YouTube, LinkedIn, and Twitter, each with their own take on the story format — albeit with somewhat different titles.
+Snapchat was the first startup to pioneer the ‘stories’ concept.
+Then came Instagram and Facebook.
+Then came YouTube, LinkedIn and Twitter, each with their own take on the story format – albeit with somewhat different titles.
 Stories are posts that are only visible for 24 hours.
 Despite (or perhaps because of) their simplicity, stories allow marketers to share real content and engage with their audiences on a human level.
 They can be used in several ways:

 In today’s increasingly linked world, your marketing strategy must be equally integrated.
 Search4Local design unique solutions for your company by combining marketing tools and technology in new ways while focusing on the end-user experience.